rbyakod/UCSD-Capstone/part1/twitter-sentiment-streamlit/REDME.md

-# How to run thw streamlit app
+# How to run the streamlit app

 1. Update the procfile (this is starting point of the program)